 Place peaches in a large pot along with all other ingredients.

-(Instead of peeling them, you can dip them in boiling water for a minute or two and the skins will come off pretty easy, but its quicker for me to to peel them rather than fill a pot with water, wait on it to boil, etc)
+(Instead of peeling them, you can dip them in boiling water for a minute or two and the skins will come off pretty easy, but it’s quicker for me to peel them rather than fill a pot with water, wait on it to boil, etc).

 I’m using a blender.
 Now y’all, this is hot at this point.
 Know that going into this, k?

-After peaches are pureed, add back to big pot and continue cooking over medium heat, stirring often, until mixture is thick and reduced by an inch or two, about thirty minutes.
-Watch your heat here and keep stirring a good bit because it can still scorch.
+After you puree the peaches, add them back to the big pot and continue cooking over medium heat, stirring often, until mixture is thick and reduced by an inch or two (about 30 minutes).

 If you aren’t canning